nmovshov/ARSS_win/README.md

 # Astrophysical Rubble piles Simulation Software

 This is a software package for modeling and simulating small planetary bodies as collections of discrete, rigid-body grains of irregular shape.
-The DEM heavy- lifting is provided by NVIDIA's [PhysX](https://developer.nvidia.com/technologies/physx) engine, and the self- gravity module requires a [CUDA](https://developer.nvidia.com/category/zone/cuda- zone) enabled GPU to run.
+The DEM heavy-lifting is provided by NVIDIA's [PhysX](https://developer.nvidia.com/technologies/physx) engine, and the self- gravity module requires a [CUDA](https://developer.nvidia.com/category/zone/cuda- zone) enabled GPU to run.
 ARSS was developed and used on a Windows PC,